Sergey842248/DataTracker/legal/privacy-policy.md

 ## Privacy Policy
 This Privacy Policy statement is made by Bitroid Inc consisting of all the entities listed here (collectively, "Bitroid", "we", "us" or "our").
-Our mission is to help people protect their privacy, data, and devices from threats.Data Monitor doesn't track you with ads or abuse your privacy.
+Our mission is to help people protect their privacy, data, and devices from threats.Data Tracker doesn't track you with ads or abuse your privacy.
 We ask for only the least amount of information necessary, gathering only what we believe is for the specific task at hand.
 We let customers know the information we have on them and allow them to opt out of specific engagements.
 We avoid the fundamental conflict of interest between gathering customer information and fueling advertising revenue, and the unavoidable compromises in customer privacy that it brings.